-All attendees MUST bring a photo id to enter the event.
-You will not be permitted to enter without a photo id.
-Examples of photo ids are: school id, Michigan id, or drivers license.
+All attendees MUST bring a photo ID to enter the event.
+You will not be permitted to enter without a photo ID.
+Examples of photo IDs are: school ID, Michigan ID, or a valid driver's license.

 I don’t have a car; how do I get to Presidents’ Ball?

 There will be charter busses running from Kirkhof Center/Mackinac Hall to DeVos Place.
 There is also a charter shuttle that will go from Pew Campus (under US 131 - Bridge bus stop) to DeVos Place.
 Click here for the bus schedule.

 The 2014 dinner menu is available here!

 Yes, alcohol is available at the cash only bars in the main gallery.
 All guests will be asked to provide proper identification to purchase alcohol.
 Some additional things to remember:

 - Michigan State law in regards to providing and/or buying alcohol for minors is in effect at Presidents' Ball.
 It is illegal for anyone under the age of 21 to be in possession of or consume alcohol.
 MIP's will be enforced by security and staff.

 - Campus policies and state laws will be enforced, as they are at every campus event.
 Anyone under 21 caught with alcohol or intoxicated is subject to this jurisdiction.

 - Anyone caught providing alcohol to a minor will have campus policies and state laws enforced as if they were at any other campus event.